Gardening for Wildlife

 Anthophora plumipes (Hairy-footed Flower Bee)

-Grey Squirrel, Hedgehog, Badger, Common Frog, Common Toad, Common Newt.
-And a hare has been seen haring through!
+Grey Squirrel, Hedgehog, Badger, Fox, Hare, Common Frog, Common Toad, Midwife toad, Common Newt have been seen.